C2SM/c2sm.github.io/code_management/index.md

 ### Key Concepts of Git

-#### 1. Repository (Repo)

-A Git repository is a container for a software project.
+- **Repository (Repo)**: A Git repository is a container for a software project.
 It stores the complete history of the project, including all files, directories, and changes made over time.
 Repositories can be hosted locally or remotely on platforms like GitHub, GitLab, or Bitbucket.

-#### 2. Commit

-A commit is a fundamental concept in Git, representing a snapshot of the codebase at a particular point in time.
+- **Commit**: A commit is a fundamental concept in Git, representing a snapshot of the codebase at a particular point in time.
 Each commit is identified by a unique SHA-1 hash, contains a descriptive message explaining the changes, and references the previous commit, forming a version history.

-#### 3. Branches

-Branches allow developers to work on separate lines of development.
+- **Branches**: Branches allow developers to work on separate lines of development.
 The primary branch is usually called 'master' or 'main', while feature branches enable the development of new features or bug-fix branches for addressing issues without affecting the main codebase.

-#### 4. Merge

-Merging is the process of combining changes from one branch into another.
+- **Merge**: Merging is the process of combining changes from one branch into another.
 Git provides tools to automatically or manually resolve conflicts that may arise when merging different branches.

 ### GitHub Workflow
 When working together with Git, follow these simple steps for a smooth collaborative process: